 Trans-seasonal months are the trickiest to dress for.
 April may officially be spring, but the weather is more often schizophrenic than sunny.
 For many of us, April is a tale of two wardrobes, with neither feeling like it's quite the right fit.
 So we're taking sartorial inspiration from the street stars of the world's fashion capitals, from London to Milan.

-A fresh print, a textured sweater and a pop of primary colour (with a touch of whimsy!) hit just the right note for a month of chilly mornings and gentle?afternoon sun.
+A fresh print, a textured sweater and a pop of primary colour (with a touch of whimsy) hit just the right note for a month of chilly mornings and gentle afternoon sunshine.

 Navy is a great trans-seasonal shade; softer than black but still strong enough to anchor a look.
 Not everyone (over age ten) can pull off socks and shoes, but it's a great way to lighten your look (tights just look wrong at this time of year, unless they're footless) while still staying warm.
-A?neutral trench never looks out of place, and that's why it ends up on every style savvy woman's shopping list.
+A neutral trench never looks out of season, and that's why it ends up on many women's shopping list.

 Cotton shirts are another failsafe fit for April.
 If the weather hots up, loosen your collar and roll up your sleeves.
-Blue and orange is a key colour pairing for SS16, so the tangerine handbag instantly updates this tailored jumpsuit.
+Blue and orange is a really strong colour pairing, so the tangerine handbag instantly freshens up this tailored jumpsuit.
 Trainers rather than shoes also add new-season freshness, without any premature toe exposure.